-Once you've built up your Workflow Manager repository with workflows, job types, users, and other elements, you'll be ready for your users to start accessing it to create jobs and manage the work they're doing.
+Once you have built up your Workflow Manager Repository with the workflows, job types, users, and other elements, you'll be ready for your users to start accessing it to create jobs and manage the work they're doing.
 This topic discusses the things you'll need to think about when starting to deploy Workflow Manager to your users.

-ArcGIS Workflow Manager consists of two applications you'll use predominantly to interact with your system: ArcGIS Workflow Manager Administrator and ArcGIS Workflow Manager.
+ArcGIS Workflow Manager consists of two applications that you will use predominantly to interact with your system: ArcGIS Workflow Manager Administrator and ArcGIS Workflow Manager.
 Access to these two applications is controlled via the ArcGIS Workflow Manager Administrator application.
-You'll need to decide which users will be responsible for defining your job types, workflows, users, steps, and other configuration elements discussed in the Configuring Workflow Manager section of this user guide.
-Once you've identified these users, you'll add them to the list of users under the security folder and grant them administrator access by adding them to the Administrator group.
+You will need to decide which users will be responsible for defining your job types, workflows, users, steps, and other configuration elements discussed in the Configuring Workflow Manager section of this user guide.
+Once you have identified these users, you will add them to the list of users under the security folder and grant them Administrator Access by adding them to the Administrator group.

-For desktop client machines, at least one Workflow Manager database connection needs to be configured for the applications to open successfully.
+For the desktop client machines, at least one Workflow Manager database connection needs to be configured for the applications to open successfully.
 When Workflow Manager is installed, no connections exist, so this is the first task that should be completed.
-The options for setting these connections up on the client machines that will be accessing the Workflow Manager repository are as follows:
+You have a couple of options for setting these connections up on the client machines that will be accessing the Workflow Manager Repository:

-- Distribute the .jtc file that is created by the create workflow database toolor by creating a new Workflow Manager database connection from the Workflow Manager Administrator.
+- Distribute the .jtc file that is created by the postinstallation tool or by creating a new Workflow Manager database connection from the Configuration Manager or ArcCatalog.

-- Provide users with the connection information to the Workflow Manager database and allow them to create their own Workflow Manager database connections from the Workflow Manager Administrator.
+- Provide users with the connection information to the JTX_DATABASES and JTX_LOGIN_INFO tables and allow them to create their own Workflow Manager Database connections from the Configuration Manager or ArcCatalog.

 Special note for terminal server deployments

-The Workflow Manager API and applications use an environment variable, DEFAULT_JTX_DB, to determine the default Workflow Manager database connection.
-To set the default Workflow Manager database connection for all users at once, add this new variable to the System variables list, setting the value of the variable to match the name of the connection you want users to use.
+The Workflow Manager API and applications use an environment variable, DEFAULT_JTX_DB, to determine what the default Workflow Manager database connection is.
+To set the default Workflow Manager database connection for all users at once, add this new variable to the System variables list, setting the value of the variable to match the name of the connection you would like users to use.

 Deploy custom development

-If you've built customizations that are used during workflow execution, you'll need to distribute those customizations to your Workflow Manager users.
-The types of customizations available include the following:
+If you have built any customizations that are used during workflow execution, you will need to distribute those customizations to your Workflow Manager users.
+The types of customizations available include

 - Custom steps